Eman-Mohamed-Hamed/MobileComputing_Project/README.md

 Many users click suspicious links without verification.
 Phishing attacks remain one of the most common cyber threats.

+## 🎯 Problem Statement

+Users are frequently exposed to suspicious links and QR codes.
+Although many have moderate awareness of phishing attacks, they still struggle to confidently identify malicious URLs.
+They need a simple, fast, and trustworthy tool that helps them verify links before opening them.

 ## 🎯 Our Mission
 Increase user trust and reduce phishing risks before opening any URL or QR code.